Tico-hue/infoProject/README.md

 python manage.py migrate
 python manage.py runserver
 ```
-Now you can just open
+Now you can just open in your browser
 ```console
 localhost:8000
 ```